 There are A LOT of diet books out this January – more than I’ve seen in quite some time.
-Of course, I’d all prefer you bought mine but the fact is, one diet does not work for everyone – for example, if you don’t like the food in a plan it’s not going to work for you, or if it doesn’t suit your genetics it won’t work for you – so I’m happy to talk about the others.
+And that’s not a bad thing as the fact is, one diet does not work for everyone – for example, if you don’t like the food in a plan it’s not going to work for you, or if it doesn’t suit your genetics it won’t work for you – so I’m happy to talk about the others.
 And one that’s caught my attention is The Sunshine Diet.
 Partly because I like the title but also I really like the cover and author Shelina Permalloo looks glowing on it.
 Look….

 This post contains affiliate links and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 If Shelina looks familiar it’s because she won Masterchef in 2012 but success took it’s toll – on the scales.

 All the touring she was doing meant Shelina started to gain weight, so in an attempt to get back into balance she started creating lower calorie recipes – and these are 120 of them!

 They obviously work – Shelina lost 45lb using them.

 I admit, they aren’t for the non-cheffy amongst you – they are packed with herbs and spices and there is some faffing (see muslin cloths below – the closest I’ve ever got to muslin cloth is the one that comes with my cleanser) but if you think losing weight is bland and tasteless this could be the book that changes your mind.

 Even the full title is lovely – it’s officially called The Sunshine Diet: Get Some Sunshine into Your Life, Lose Weight and Feel Amazing.

 It’s published by Ebury Press – and available in bookstores or at amazon now Click to check it out here